mohsenzakeri/Movi/README.md

 ```
 This step requires the file `ref.fa.doc_offsets` to be available in the index directory.
 Every line in the `ref.fa.doc_offsets` should specify the offset in the concatenated text corresponding to the rigth most end of a document + 1.
 It will avoid rebuilding the index from the scratch and only adds the color information to an index.

+Alternatively, you can pass the --color flag to the build command to construct the color table during index building.

 ### Perform Multi-class classification
 ```